 With an established flight program located in the nearest town, the best case scenario in a medical emergency means a minimum five hour wait time.
 By the time a pilot based out in town is aware of an emergency, gets his plane ready, flies to the jungle base, turns around and returns to the city, a minimum of five hours has elapsed — and that’s best case scenario.
 This means that any emergency occurring after 1:30 PM would result in the patient waiting until the next day to get to the hospital.

 Since then, news of deaths continue to flood in from surrounding areas.
-Without any medical help nearby, death in the southern jungles of Venezuela is common.
+Without any medical help nearby, death in the southern jungles of Amazonas is common.
 The people who live in this area are remote, being close to 2 hours by plane to the closest hospital.
 A plane is in some cases the only life saver they have.
 Further, outreach opportunities to more distant villages are drastically hampered by arduous river and over land travel.
 An airplane can save years worth of time in reaching the lost with the Gospel in this part of the world.

 Outreach opportunities to more distant villages are drastically hampered,